 Public Inquiries and Requests

 All DBRA survey inquiries, general requests, and survey appeals should initially be directed to the Branch of Wage Surveys.
-If the requestor wishes to appeal the decision made by the Branch of Wage Survyes, then a request for review and reconsideration may be made to the Wage and Hour Administrator (See 29 CFR Part 1.8).
-If an interested party wishes to appeal the decision of the Administrator, an appeal may be filed with the Administrative Review Board (ARB).
-(See 29 CFR Part 7.)
-The ARB's decisions in such appeals are final.
+If the requestor wishes to appeal a decision made by the Branch of Wage Surveys, then a request for review and reconsideration may be made to the Wage and Hour Administrator (See 29 CFR Part 1.8).
+If an interested party wishes to appeal the decision of the Administrator, an appeal may be filed with the Administrative Review Board, or ARB (see 29 CFR Part 7).
 An explanation of this appeals process is found at the end of every published wage determination.

 The Wage and Hour Division determines locally prevailing wage and fringe benefit rates through the conduct of wage surveys.
 Published wage determinations for each county in the country list the wages and benefits that have been found to be prevailing for each classification of worker for which there is sufficient wage payment data.
 Data collection for these surveys is dependent upon the voluntary submission of information from contractors and third parties that have performed construction work within the geographic scope of the wage survey.
-At times, the survey collection efforts will not yield sufficient data to establish a rate for every existing classification of work.
+At times, the survey collection efforts will not yield sufficient data to establish a rate for a classification of work.
 When this happens, WHD may establish a rate for that job classification on the wage determination as outlined in 29 CFR 1.3 and 5.5(a)(1).